Program Dates: June 24th to August 3th, 2019

 - Updated resumehighlighting civic engagement, leadership and/or work experience, extracurricular activities, and academic honors; and grades average.

-- A copy of the photo page of candidate’s passport;
+- A copy of the photo page of candidate’s passport If available;

 - Question I.The Student Leaders program offers outstanding students leadership training to expand their understanding of and potential contribution to civic and economic engagements.
 How are you a leader?
 True leaders constantly evolve.
 Provide us with 1-3 concrete examples of how you built and strengthened your advocacy capacity and skills in dealing with a challenge.
 Did you use your leadership skills to cope with a problem, enact change, or help and inspire others?
 What did you learn from this experience?
 How has your leadership style improved as a result?
 What was the impact of this change on you and the people around you?

 - Question II.Tell us about a public figure whose moral convictions you most aspire to emulate.
 Which key characteristics of that person do you see within yourself, and in which ways are you dissimilar?
 Discuss how these characteristics sometimes prove to be negative.
 Be creative: this person can be from any era.
 We strongly encourage that you select someone the selection committee would recognize by avoiding relatives or teachers.

 - Question III.Imagine that you win a $50,000 grant to engage in an activity within your reach.
 The project must be concrete and be done within one year and benefit your community (cannot include bringing peace to your country or solving world hunger).
 The endeavor you choose should promote self-growth as a leader and significantly impact your community.
 Please provide details of how you would spend your year, why are you motivated to do this, and what are the benefits that this endeavor would bring to yourself and to your community.